pynklynn/ezwc/README.md

 ### Using the transpiled web component in your code

-Include the output JavaScript file in your code using your build tool chain.
+Include the output JavaScript file in your code using your build tool chain or directly.
 Then reference your new component just like any other web component (because now it is!):

 ```html
 <my-component greeting="Yassss queen!"></my-component>